List of avenues in Edmonton: 61/63 Avenue / Argyll Road

 61/63 Avenue and Argyll Road is a major arterial road in south Edmonton.
 It undergoes a number of name changes through its length.

 The majority of the artery travels west-east, however the named portion travel from southwest to northeast.
 The route begins as 61 Avenue, near the University of Alberta south campus, where it turns north and becomes 113 Street at the intersection with 60 Avenue.
-The LRT travels alongside 61 Avenue between 113 Street to 111 Street, where it continues south.
+The Capital Line of the Edmonton LRT travels alongside 61 Avenue between 113 Street to 111 Street, where it continues south.
 It continues east until it transitions northeast to 63 Avenue, with the short southwest to northeast section called Allendale Road.
 East of 104 Street (Calgary Trail) the roadway goes under the name of 63 Avenue, dividing between residential and industrial areas.
-East of 86 Street, the roadway travels southwest to northeast and becomes Argyll Road, ending at the Sherwood Park Freeway.
+East of 86 Street, the roadway travels southwest to northeast and becomes Argyll Road, crossed by the Valley Line LRT at 83 Street, ending at the Sherwood Park Freeway.